schnerring/schnerring.github.io/content/blog/set-up-azure-active-directory-domain-services-aadds-with-terraform/index.md

 ## Update 2021-08-03

-With [v2.69.0 of the official Terraform azurerm provider](https://github.com/terraform-providers/terraform-provider-azurerm/releases/tag/v2.69.0) released two weeks ago, the [`active_directory_domain_service`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/active_directory_domain_service) and [`active_directory_domain_service_replica_set`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/active_directory_domain_service_replica_set) resources are now available.
-If you are newly adding AADDS, there is no point in reading any further — use the official resources.
+With [v2.69.0 of the official Terraform azurerm provider](https://github.com/terraform-providers/terraform-provider-azurerm/releases/tag/v2.69.0) released two weeks ago, the [`active_directory_domain_service`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/active_directory_domain_service) resource is now available.
+If you are freshly adding AADDS, there is no point in reading any further — use the official resources.

-I will switch in the coming weeks and write a short migration guide for the people using my [AADDS Terraform module](https://registry.terraform.io/modules/schnerring/aadds/azurerm/latest).

 ---